DepositsTeam/deposits-md/fx.md

 # Foreign Exchange
-Every tenant has to enable the USD FX wallet on the console, you either do this while creating a new Tenant or Update the tenant on the Info screen.
+Every tenant has to enable the USD FX wallet on the console, you either do this while creating a new Tenant or Update the tenant on the Info page.

 These endpoints allow you to create and manage cards.